 Make progress against the ambition in the NHS Long Term Plan to diagnose more people with cancer at an earlier stage, with a particular focus on disadvantaged areas where rates of early diagnosis are lower;

-Increase the recruitment and retention of clinical nurse specialists, cancer support workers and pathway navigators, and promote take up of clinical training opportunities for the cancer workforce.
+Increase the recruitment and retention of the NHS breast cancer workforce including, breast clinical radiology consultants, breast clinical oncologists, pathologists, clinical nurse specialists, cancer support workers and pathway navigators, and promote take up of clinical training opportunities for the cancer workforce.

 Ensure adequate resourcing to review and monitor FDS performance data across all referral pathways including screening, and examine alternative options to overcome workforce issues.